tinyspeck/hammock/README.md

 So much left to do!

-* Include tokens in webhooks, not just IDs (and allow changing them)
 * Style config pages to match current slack.com (somewhat done)
 * Log all incoming webhooks and what we sent as a result (and allow replays)
 * Add proper Slack user auth
 * Add 'Slackware' as a Slack service for bidi hooks
 * Plugins provide icons & default bot usernames
+* Show tokens (where used) and allow invalidating them